Oil & Gas in the UK

 The level of government revenues from taxes on production of oil and gas is dependent on rates of taxation and adjusted profitability which is driven by a combination of production volumes, commodity prices and cost levels.
 Historical data by financial year since 1976/77 on upstream oil and gas taxes, including petroleum licence fees, are shown in constant price terms in Figure 12.

 Figure 11.
 Government Revenues from UK Oil and Gas Production

-Source: OGA, Government revenues from UK oil and gas production (OGA October 2021)
+Source: NSTA, Government revenues from UK oil and gas production (NSTA October 2021)

 The underlying data presented in Figure 11 above are available on request from the UK EITI Secretariat.

 The overall totals reflect both the combination of RFCT/SC and PRT and of net payments and receipts by individual companies.
 The overall net repayments reflect the low level of oil (and gas) prices and companies’ varying exposure across their portfolios to the four main phases of upstream activity (exploration, development, production and decommissioning).

 A few companies paid significant amounts, many paid nothing and some received significant repayments of tax paid in previous years.
 In future years, with the permanent zero-rating of PRT from the start of 2016, net PRT receipts will be negative, with the carry-back of largely decommissioning-related losses resulting in significant repayments of PRT paid in previous years.

 UK Government accounts are compiled on a financial year basis and the figures reported are consistent with annual totals reported in them on a cash basis.